 Masks and Scrubs From Ingredients in Your Kitchen

-If you suffer from dry, chapped skin, you're not alone.
-It's a common issue, but one that you can combat with a few moisturizing skincare products that can be made at home.
-Whether your skin is dehydrated from seasonal elements, dry from the natural aging process, or parched for some reason you can't determine, these recipes are for you.
+If you suffer from dry, chapped skin, you're certainly not alone.
+It's a common issue that plenty of people face.
+And while it's tempting to go out and spend your money on a bunch of fancy products (we do love our fancy products), it's also one that you can combat with some make-at-home moisturizing skincare.
+Whether your skin is dehydrated because of the elements, dry from the natural aging process, or parched for some reason you can't determine, these recipes are for you.

-If you have skin sensitivities, you'll want to do a test on your neck or wrist first.
-However, most of these ingredients are so pure that most people won't have a problem.
-They're often a better alternative to the stuff found in store-bought jars and tubes, which often use chemicals for preservation that can contribute to dry skin.
+If you have skin sensitivities, you'll want to do a test of these recipes on your neck or wrist first.
+However, most of these ingredients are pure enough that most people (who aren't allergic to the substances themselves) won't have a problem.
+They're often a good alternative to the aforementioned fancy stuff found in store-bought jars and tubes, because those products often use chemicals for preservation that can contribute to dry skin.

 After you wash off your face mask or scrub be sure to apply a hydrating moisturizer or oil afterward to maximize the effects.

 Here are some things to consider in the meantime:

 - Everyone's skin will have different needs.
 Just because something works for one person, doesn't necessarily mean it will work for you.
 So if you try one of these recipes and find the results to be less than ideal, you may need to tweak it, or just move on to another.

 - Water, water, water.
 People who have incredible skin tend to drink lots of water.

 - Lay off the alcohol and the sugar before a big event when you want your skin to glow.